Almost mathematics, Persistence module, and Tamarkin category: Homological epimorphism and almost ring theory

-In this case, we call $I$ an idempotent ideal of $R$. \end{Def} \begin{RMK}A standard example of idempotent ideal is the following: Consider a non-discrete valuation ring $V$, then its maximal ideal $m$ is idempotent.
-Idempotent ideals often show up in non-Noetherian algebraic geometry. \end{RMK} We recall the following lemma \cite[Lemma 2.9.9]{Fake_sheaves_on_mfd}, where equivalences in the above definition are also discussed. \begin{Lemma}[{\cite[Lemma 2.9.9]{Fake_sheaves_on_mfd}}]For a morphism of ring spectrum $R\rightarrow S$, it is a homological epimorphism if and only if the base change functor
+In this case, we call $I$ an idempotent ideal of $R$. \end{Def} \begin{RMK}A standard example of idempotent ideals is the following: Consider a non-discrete valuation ring $V$; then its maximal ideal $m$ is idempotent.
+Idempotent ideals often show up in non-Noetherian algebraic geometry. \end{RMK} We recall the following lemma \cite[Lemma 2.9.9]{Fake_sheaves_on_mfd}, where the equivalences in the above definition are also discussed. \begin{Lemma}[{\cite[Lemma 2.9.9]{Fake_sheaves_on_mfd}}]For a morphism of ring spectra $R\rightarrow S$, it is a homological epimorphism if and only if the base change functor

-is a left Bousfield localization, i.e., the right adjoint of the base change functor (i.e. the restriction of scale functor) is fully-faithful. \end{Lemma}
+is a left Bousfield localization, i.e., the right adjoint of the base change functor (i.e., the functor of restriction of scalars) is fully faithful. \end{Lemma}